 2. Use the File > Export > Audio command.The Export Audio dialog box appears.

-6. In the Mix Enables field, make sure all choices are selected.
+6. Under Mix and Render, make sure all choices are selected.

-7. Click OK.Cakewalk creates a new audio file of the type you specified.
+7. Click Export.Cakewalk creates a new audio file of the type you specified.
 Find the file in the folder you specified, and double-click it to listen to it.

 Tip - Searching Documentation